mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 2. #### Create the main LOAD flow

-Performed by the **createLoadAllTablesFlow.flow** that receives the Logical Unit name and creates an envelope **LoadTables.flow** Broadway flow.
+Performed by the **createLoadAllTablesFlow.flow** that receives the Logical Unit name and creates an envelope **LoadAllTables.flow** Broadway flow.
 The purpose of this flow is to invoke all LOAD flows based on the LU Schema's execution order.

 3. #### Create a DELETE flow per table